dfarre/bdd-coder/README.md

   # ...

 # Extra class atributes - ignored in patching
-Extra class atribute ignored in patch:
+Extra name:
   <yaml-attribute-coded-with-str(yaml.load)>
 ...
 ```
 So only the keys `Title`, `Story`, `Scenarios` are reserved.

-Scenario names are unique
+Scenario names are unique if `bdd_coder.tester.decorators.Steps` takes `validate=True` (the default), which also validates class hierarchy.

 ### Step declarations
 * Start with a whole word - normally 'Given', 'When', or 'Then' - that is ignored by the tester (only order matters)